Reign of Troy‘s Alicia de Artola answered a few questions for us in advance of Thursday’s game between USC and the Arizona Wildcats:

 For my Q&A on Reign of Troy, click here.

 Tags: Anthony Brown Arizona Wildcats Arizona Wildcats Football B.J.
-Denker Clay Helton Cody Kessler Darreus Rogers Ed Orgeron Featured Follow Index Justin Davis Lane Kiffin Marqise Lee Morgan Breslin Nelson Agholor Popular Silas Redd Taylor Kelly Tre Madden USC Trojans
+Denker Clay Helton Cody Kessler Darreus Rogers Ed Orgeron Follow Index Justin Davis Lane Kiffin Marqise Lee Morgan Breslin Nelson Agholor Silas Redd Taylor Kelly Tre Madden USC Trojans